10 Great Classroom Activities for Christmas

 As always, children can let Santa know what presents they’d like this year by writing and decorating a letter using our Letter to Santa writing activity.
 When it’s finished, simply print it out and send it to the North Pole via the Royal Mail and you’ll get a reply free-of-charge from Santa himself.

-The deadline for letters this year is 30th November – so earlier than you might have thought!
+The deadline for letters this year is 9th December.

 5. Class gifts